How we hire

 The thought of interviewing can be a little daunting.
 Trust us, we've been there too.
 The good part is every single Canvanaut who has joined has been exactly where you are now.
 So take a deep breath and have your questions and examples of previous work ready.
 The rest we will guide you through.

 Tip 3: Do your prep

-We also recommend getting to know who you will be meeting with in your interview.
-Jump on LinkedIn, view their profiles and find out what they were up to before they joined Canva and what their roles are now.
+We also recommend getting to know who you will be meeting in your interview.
+Jump on LinkedIn, view their profiles and find out what they were up to before they joined Canva and what their roles is now.
 You might find something in common or a shared connection.

 Tip 4: Have your questions ready

 The interview is as much about you getting to know us as it is about us getting to know you.

 This is your opportunity to have any burning questions ready.
 You might have questions about our culture, the team you will join, the role you will do, what to expect from hybrid ways of working and of course what it would be like working at Canva.
 Ask away!